puentesarrin/physalis/README.rst

 #.
 Physalis consumer (physalisc) consume data from RabbitMQ queues and save it
    into MongoDB collections.

 #.
+Physalis processor (physalisp) process matching data (between users and
+   entries), and send the results to a RabbitMQ exchange.

-Physalis notifier (physalisn) process data and send email messages via SMTP
+#.
+Physalis notifier (physalisn) consume data from RabbitMQ queue and send
-   to users email addresses.
+   email messages via SMTP to users email addresses.

 Components